 The Group manages its capital to ensure that the entities in the Group will be able to continue as a going concern while maximising the return to stakeholders through the optimisation of the debt and equity balance.
-The Group's overall strategy remains unchanged from 2018.
+The Group's overall strategy remains unchanged from the previous financial year.